devops329/devops/instruction/awsS3Deployment/awsS3Deployment.md

 🔑 **Key points**

-- You must authorized GitHub to have access to your AWS account.
+- You must authorize GitHub to have access to your AWS account.
 - You can use a GitHub Action workflow to execute AWS CLI commands.
 - You will create a workflow that upload a file to your S3 bucket.